HanyuCheng/gitlearn/readme.txt

 Hello,I'm back again,
 Now I'm learning how to modify the files in repository.
-This is my first try
+This is my first try.

 creating a new branch called dev.